rbi-mtm/ams/day2/README.md

 Due to the above, QE uses a concept called [_pseudopotentials_](https://en.wikipedia.org/wiki/Pseudopotential), which is a way to remove the core electrons from the calculation.
-In the case of silicon, instead of having 14 electrons around a core of 14 protons, we model the system as
-4 electrons around an effective core consisting of **14 protons + 10 electrons**.
+In the case of silicon, instead of having 14 electrons around a core of 14 protons, we can model the system as 4 electrons around an effective core consisting of **14 protons + 10 electrons**.

 This effective description of the core manifests itself in